Last revised November 28, 2023

 We want to provide you with relevant information that you have requested.

-We will not intentionally send you email newsletters and marketing emails unless you consent to receive such marketing information.
+If we provide email newsletters and marketing emails, we will not intentionally send you such marketing communications unless you consent to receive such marketing information.
 After you request to receive these emails, you may opt out of them at any time by selecting the “unsubscribe” link at the bottom of each email.
 Please note that by opting out or unsubscribing you may affect other services you have requested we provide to you, in which email communication is a requirement of the service provided.

 Any such communications you receive from us will be administered in accordance with your preferences and this Policy.